-4. Construction Contingency
+4.3.
+Construction Contingency

-Any unused balance in the construction contingency at the time of Conversion must be used to reduce the principal amount of the HOME Loan or the senior lender loan as appropriate.
+Owners must use Aany unused balance in the construction contingency at the time of Conversion must be used to reduce the principal amount of the HOME Loan or the senior lender loan as appropriate.

-5. Construction Hard Cost Financing
+5.4.
+Construction Hard Cost Financing

-HOME Loan funds must be used to finance construction hard costs (site development, unit/building construction), and Contractor Services (General Requirements (exclusive of payment and performance bonds), Builders Overhead and Builder's Profit).
-Soft costs, acquisition costs and other project costs must be financed by other financing sources unless expressly approved by DCA.
+HOME Loan funds must be used to finance construction hard costs, (site development, unit/building construction), and Contractor Services (General Requirements (exclusive of payment and performance bonds), Builders Overhead and Builder's Profit).
+Other sources must cover Ssoft costs, acquisition costs and other project costs must be financed by other financing sources unless expressly approved by DCA.

-6. Construction Loan Recourse
+6.5.
+Construction Loan Recourse